 Longboarders, shortboarders, beginners, and old-timers, Oregon beaches have you covered.
 Once you hit your first wave here, surrounded by the stunning scenery, you won’t ever want to head back onto dry land.

 If you are new to surfing, there are plenty of places to surf in Oregon that have surf schools up and down the coast, with experienced surf instructors ready to show you the ropes and turn you into a surfing pro.

 With a coast of over 350 miles, there are some amazing surf breaks for everyone, set against the impressive backdrop of sea cliffs and sand dunes.

 Hazards of Surfing in Oregon

-Sneaker Waves – They are called sneaker waves for a reason, because they will appear without any warnings, rushing onto the beach with an incredible force.
+Sneaker Waves – They are called sneaker waves for a reason, they will appear without any warnings, rushing onto the beach with incredible force.
 You can’t predict them, so the best way to ensure they don’t take you out is to never turn you back on the ocean.